-1. Required Core Education Courses 9
+1. 9

 EPY 601 3

 ELR 605 3

 CUR 608 3

 2. Required Biological Sciences Courses 6

 BIO 601 3

 BIO 540 3

-3. Electives in Biological Sciences 18
+3. Electives in Biological Sciences

 Elect one graduate course from each of the following areas: Ecology 4

 Cell/Molecular Biology 4

 Structure/Function course 4

 Elect two other graduate courses in biology 6

-A maximum of three semester hours of credit earned in biology courses taught in a workshop format may be applied toward fulfilling the 15 hours of biology electives.
+A maximum of three semester hours of credit earned in biology courses taught

+workshop format may be applied toward fulfilling the 15 hours of biology electives.
 Enrollment in the workshop must be approved by the student's advisor.